Woad dye for sale

 Woad in Europe & the Mediterranean from Neolithic to Present

 Woad is native to the Mediterranean, originating in Turkey and the Middle East, from where it spread into Europe.
-As early as the Neolithic, 5 to 10,000 years ago, woad seeds were stored for future use.
-Neolithic woad seeds and blue-coloured linen and hemp, presumed dyed with woad, were found in the French cave of l’Audoste, Bouches-du-Rhône.
+As early as the Neolithic, 5 to 10,000 years ago, woad seeds were stored for future use (see Barber - Prehistoric Textiles).
+Blue-coloured bast fibre, presumed to be linen or hemp dyed with woad, was found in the French cave of l’Adaouste, Bouches-du-Rhône (by Cotte and Cotte in Barber - Prehistoric Textiles).

 Woad and indigo were used by the ancient Egyptians: dyes have been found on cloth of about 2500 BC. and on later mummy wrappings, though they were apparently not in common use until 300 BC.
 Linen is a difficult fibre to dye, so colour was used sparingly, mainly in the border of fabrics.